 The FFAG workshop series, of which this is one of many, are an opportunity to bring together accelerator designers, potential users, and accelerator component experts to: understand requirements of applications and communicate FFAG capabilities to potential users; improve our machine designs; and to work with experts in accelerator systems to insure that designs respect component capabilities and to promote the development of accelerator components needed for FFAGs.
 We expect to hear numerous interesting results and ideas: results from machines at Kuyshu University, KURRI, and Daresbury Laboratory; FFAG designs for eRHIC, a muon collider, and nuSTORM; designs for medical accelerators and gantries; discussions of methods for incorporating straight sections into FFAGs; and many more than we cannot even guess at.

-A zgoubi users' mini-workshop will be held at BNL from September 26th afternoon to Saturday 27th early afternoon, following FFAG'14 workshop.
-This workshop aims to stimulate and enhance the interest and skills of students and scientists wishing to invest in FFAG simulations.
-It will be comprised of presentations by the users regarding their own experience, on the first and the second half-days, and of updates and a tutorial on new or advanced zgoubi capabilities on the second day.
+A zgoubi and OPAL users' mini-workshop will be held at BNL from September 26th afternoon to Saturday 27th early afternoon, following FFAG'14 workshop.
+This mini-workshop aims to stimulate and enhance the interest and skills of students and scientists wishing to invest in FFAG simulations, with active participation of the users.
+A tutorial will include introduction to the codes and hands on session on your own computer (Mac or Linux).
+Detailed program here.

 Registered attendees are invited to attend the welcome reception, banquet dinner and the BNL tour; free of charge for registered participants.